 Staff and Volunteer Training

-Train assistance staff: An “accessibility desk” must be in operation and staffed by personnel supporting the conference organization (i.e., registration, etc.).
-Staff must be trained to handle challenging situations for persons with disabilities.
-Also, staff or volunteers should be available to direct people to the relevant parts of the venue.
-Organizers should also check that support staff, including reception, catering and security personnel, are briefed or aware of good practice, especially when using another organization’s venue, such as hotels and conference venues.
-Staff should be clearly identifiable and not rely only on their conference badge.
+Train assistance staff: An “accessibility desk” must be in operation and staffed by personnel supporting the conference organization for registration etc. Staff must be trained to understand and solve challenging situations for persons with disabilities.
+Staff or volunteers should be available to direct people to the relevant parts of the venue.
+Organizers should also check that support staff including reception, catering and security personnel are briefed and aware of good practice at hotels and conference venues.
+Staff should be clearly identifiable, not only by their conference badge.

 Registration Process

 Make registration process accessible: All reception areas and procedures at meetings and events should be accessible for persons with disabilities.
-Also, persons with disabilities should be given priority registration.
-Persons with disabilities should be fast-tracked onsite with clear signage on where they are to go to register.
-All staff should be made aware to look for persons with disabilities and guide them to the appropriate locations for registration.
+Persons with disabilities should be given priority registration with clear signage to the relevant registration desk.
+All staff should be trained to assist persons with disabilities to locate the appropriate registration desk.
 Online registration should be accessible (see ANNEX 1 for sample registration form).

 Allow anyone to provide feedback and comment